Corporate Social Responsibility

 2. Company’s Ownership Structure and Shareholders’ Equity (1)Does the company establish an internal operating procedure to deal with shareholders’ suggestions, doubts, disputes and litigations, and implement based on the procedure?
 (2) Does the company possess the list of its major shareholders as well as the ultimate owners of those shares? |

-(2) The company possess the list of its major shareholders as well as the ultimate owners of those shares at all times and maintains excellent relationships with major shareholders.
-(3) The Company has established relevant control mechanisms in the internal control system of the Company and the “Regulations Governing Related Party Transactions” according to the laws.
-(4) (a) The directors of the company issued a declaration of willingness to comply with the SEC law when they were elected. (b) The company will receive a non-disclosure agreement When hires a new employee. (c) The Company has established the “Management System for Preventing Insider Trading” and “Code of Ethical Conduct” in order to regulate all employees, managers, and directors of the Company as well as any person who has learned the information by reason of occupational or controlling relationship to prevent any conduct possibly involving insider trading, and the Company also implements periodic audits and educational promotion.
-In addition, the Company arranges related courses in our orientation training for new employees and managers. (d) The company provides the latest laws and regulations for insiders every year, arranges relevant courses, and reminds directors not to trade in the company’s stock during the closed period at the board of directors meeting from time to time.
+(2) The company shall retain at all times a register of major shareholders with controlling power, and of the persons with ultimate control over those major shareholders and maintains excellent relationships with major shareholders.
+(3) The Company has established relevant control mechanisms in the internal control system of the Company, “the Corporate Governance Best Practice Principles”, “Subsidiary Supervision and Management Regulations.”, “Regulations on Governing Related Party Transactions” according to the laws and audits regularly.
+(4) (a) The directors of the company handed in a declaration of willingness to comply with the SEC law when they were elected. (b) Every employee has to sign a non-disclosure agreement when onboarding. (c) The Company has established the “Management Operation Measures for Internal Material Information Processing and Prevention of Insider Trading” and “Code of Ethical Conduct” in order to regulate all employees, managerial officers, and directors of the Company as well as any person who has learned the information by reason of occupational or controlling relationship to prevent any conduct possibly involving insider trading, and the Company also implements audits and educational promotion periodically. (d) In addition, the Company arranges related courses in our orientation training for new employees and managerial officers. (e) The company arrange the BOD schedule for the next years in advance and reminds directors not to trade in the company’s stock during the closed period Board of Directors.
+The company updates the latest laws and regulations for insiders and arranges relevant courses every year, in order to avoid directors violating the norm.

 |